pipiwei/joy.table/README.md

 # joy.table
-a generic data table based on dom, jquery, jquery-ui, bootstrap css
+a generic data table based on dom, jquery, jquery-ui and css of bootstrap

 1. create a div tag
    <div id='myJoyTable1'></div>